 5. Salmon + sardines

-And while you're adding these rich, healthy superfoods into your diet, you should also be cognizant of what foods to steer clear of, too.
+While you're adding these nutrient-dense foods into your diet, you should also be cognizant of which foods to steer clear of, too.

 1. Fried foods

 These hard-to-resist foods can decrease the quality of sperm, thanks to the fact that they contain advanced glycation end products (AGEs), which contribute to oxidative stress.

 Processed meats (including bacon, ham, sausage, hot dogs, corned beef, beef jerky, canned meat and meat sauces) can lower sperm count.

 Ready for Starbucks?
 Not so fast!
 Researchers have linked caffeine consumption by both men and women in the weeks leading up to conception to an increased risk for miscarriage.

 One or two alcoholic drinks per day are OK for men, but more than 14 mixed drinks in a week can lower testosterone levels and affect sperm count.
 In fact, studies show that consistent drinking (five or more drinks in a two-hour time frame) have negative effects on sperm, too.

 Regular intake of full-fat dairy, specifically cheese, has been associated with poor sperm quality when compared with those who had lower intakes.

 Researchers at Harvard found that even three servings per day of cheese was associated with markers of low sperm quality, which might be a reason to skip the cheese while you're trying to conceive.